 If you’re starting from scratch creating a budget for your event, an empty spreadsheet can seem quite daunting.
-And more often than not, trying to fit your event’s finances into an outdated budget template from the internet makes your life more complicated — not less.
+And more often than not, trying to fit your event’s finances into an outdated budget template you pulled from the internet makes your life more complicated — not less.

 Luckily, with just a little work up front, it’s quite easy to create your own event budget template that will serve you now and in the years to come.
 All you have to do is ask yourself five questions:

 - What are you budgeting for?
 Specify the needs of your event and break out your major spending categories.

 - What are your exact costs?
 Walk yourself through the lifecycle of your event and list the line items you’ll need under each category.